 Homeowners have a surprising amount of options when it comes to basement lighting for drop ceiling.
 Ceilings are not limited to the panel lighting normally available to drop or suspended ceilings.
 A little creativity opens up a variety of lighting types, including ordinary room fixtures and floor or table lamps.
 The type of ceiling material also limits the type of lighting available.

 Fabric ceilings do not accommodate lighting fixtures.
 Wall sconces and floor lamps provide soft lighting to billows of fabric and increases depth and interest in the ceiling texture.
 Wall sconces and floor lamps can be an option for any suspended ceiling.
+Just like Fabric Ceilings, boiler covers are really a vital part of the house so make sure you have Insurance covering your Boiler just in case it breaks down.
 These lamps can range in styles from ultra-modern to ornate and historic.
 No special supports are needed because wall sconces and floor lamps will not place stress on the suspended ceiling.
 Floor lamps are moveable, so no planning is required.
 Place wall sconces at intervals or according to need.
 Wire them yourself, hire a professional to help with installation or plug them into an available outlet.

 Lighting panels for drop or suspended ceilings have fixed sizes.
 The typical grid size for most ceilings comes in either 2′x2′ or 2′x4′.
 Off-size grids will not accommodate drop-in panel lights.
 Lighting panels for suspended ceilings have also recently gotten an upgrade.
 Cost conscious consumers can choose LED panel lights instead of fluorescent.
 LED lighting panels are light weight and come in a number of white and off-white neutral home lighting colors.
 They last at least 10 years with 12 hours of use per day and up to 20 years if use is decreased to eight hours per day.
 Fluorescent and LED drop ceiling lights are extremely efficient for producing a large amount of area light.